xansec/hackathon-resources/lighttpd-example.md

 ![Click start
 run](assets/images/start-run-button.png)

-The run may take a few minutes to complete, as analysis and post-analysis processing need to finish.
+The run will take a few minutes to complete, as analysis and post-analysis processing need to finish.
 Once the run completes, the web page should look similar to this: